How to discuss clinical trials with oncology patients

 Understandably, patients might question how safe and effective clinical trials are.
 As an oncologist, you can assure them that researchers must follow stringent rules when conducting clinical trials.
 Patient safety is of the utmost importance, even in a research setting.
 You might explain that Institutional Review Boards outline strict protocols that researchers must follow to ensure patient safety.

 That being said, being in a trial could carry risks that a standard treatment might not.
 So clinicians should also make it clear that there’s a chance the new treatment won’t work or could cause severe side effects.
-On top of these considerations, patients may have their own concerns about whether you will follow them or continue being involved in their care.
+On top of these considerations, patients may have their own concerns about whether you will follow them or continue being involved in their care as their primary doctor.
 Our surveys revealed that 95% of Sermo oncologists do follow up with their patients after cancer treatment, so it may help to reassure your patient that their treatment while part of a clinical trial will still be under your standard of care.

 For healthcare providers, tough conversations will inevitably arise.
 Being part of a community like Sermo can give you a place to discuss, and connect with like-minded professionals who understand the complexities of being an oncologist.
-Contact us if you have any questions about how the Sermo community can help you, or sign up now for free.

 Footnotes